-Synthetic (man-made) fibers make up the biggest portion of the wall-to-wall carpet market.
-There are several reasons why synthetic fibers are preferred by many over natural fibers (such as wool), including cost, strength and durability, and stain resistance.
+Synthetic carpets, made of man-made fibers, make up the biggest portion of the wall-to-wall carpet market.
+There are several reasons why synthetic fibers are preferred by many over natural fibers (such as wool), including cost, strength, durability, and stain resistance.

-When it comes to synthetic fibers, there are four major types of fibers used for carpeting.
-Each fiber has certain characteristics which may make it more appealing than other fiber types or more suitable for specific uses than others.
+You'll find four major types of synthetic fibers used for carpeting.
+Each fiber has certain characteristics that may make it more appealing than other fiber types or more suitable for specific uses than others.
 Here are the four main types of synthetic carpet fibers.

 01 of 04

 Nylon is one of the most well-known synthetic fibers.
-For years it has been considered the 'ultimate' carpet fiber.
+For years it has been considered the "ultimate" carpet fiber.
 Nylon is, in general, a strong fiber with high resiliency (the ability to bounce back after becoming flattened or compacted).
-This generally translates into a very durable carpet.
+This translates into a very durable carpet.

 02 of 04

-Polyester (polyethylene terephthalate, or PET) is a very versatile fiber that has been used for a long time in carpet.
+Polyester (polyethylene terephthalate, or PET) is a very versatile fiber that has been used for a long time in carpeting.
 Historically, polyester has been viewed as a lower-quality carpet fiber than nylon, because polyester is not as strong or as resilient as nylon.
 However, there have been many technological advancements in polyester production, and as a result, polyester today is more durable than it has been in the past.

 03 of 04